Safety (2020 film)

 Safety is a 2020 American biographical sports drama family film based on the story of Ray McElrathbey, a football player who battled family adversity to join the Clemson Tigers.
 Directed by Reginald Hudlin, produced by Mark Ciardi, and written by Nick Santora, the film features Jay Reeves in the lead role.
 The feature film, a Walt Disney Pictures production, was made available to stream on Disney+ from December 11, 2020.
-It received generally positive reviews from critics.

 Plot

-Set in South Carolina in the 2000s, Ray McElrathbey is a freshman at Clemson University, having been accepted on a football scholarship for their team, the Tigers.
+In South Carolina in the 2000s, Ray McElrathbey is a freshman at Clemson University, having been accepted on a football scholarship for their team, the Tigers.
 He is quickly thrust into campus life as he tries to balance his school work and football career.
 He begins to receive numerous phone calls from his younger brother Fahmarr, but tries to ignore him to study.
 He quickly takes an interest in sports journalist student Kaycee Stone while also butting heads with football captain Keller.
-One day, Ray learns that Fahmarr is not at home with their mom, Tonya, and races back home over the weekend to find that their mother has relapsed and Fahmarr has been staying with a former acquaintance, presumed to be a dealer.
+One day, Ray learns that Fahmarr is not at home with their mother, Tonya, and races back home over the weekend to find that their mother has relapsed and Fahmarr has been staying with a former acquaintance, presumed to be a dealer.
 Ray takes Fahmarr to child services and, faced with the prospect of losing Fahmarr to the system, decides to take him in, albeit temporarily so that Tonya can recover in a month.

 Ray hides Fahmarr in his dorm with his roommate Daniel Morelli discovering him.
 He promises to keep him a secret while also helping him out.
 Ray soon becomes close with Kaycee though she begins to suspect that he is hiding something from her.
 Fahmarr also gets enrolled in a new school, though the different environment becomes slightly alienating for him.
 Eventually, studying, practice and caring for Fahmarr begin to take its toll on Ray and Daniel brings in the rest of the freshman squad to help with keeping Fahmarr out of trouble.
 Unfortunately, team captain Keller discovers Fahmarr and forces Ray to come clean about it.
 Coach Bowden and Simmons reprimand him and Ray tells Fahmarr that he must leave as Tonya's program is almost over.